Status (updated 6/20/2014): Ongoing

 Surveys of occupant satisfaction allow designers, developers, owners, operators and tenants to objectively gauge how well building services and design features are working.
 This information is especially useful to building owners and tenants interested in optimizing employee productivity and effectiveness.

-CBE has developed a Web-based survey with an integrated, flexible branching structure, and automated, easy to understand reporting.
+CBE has developed a web-based survey with an integrated, flexible branching structure, and automated, easy to understand reporting.
 Its branching structure allows for the collection of more detailed data where appropriate, without burdening all survey respondents with overly detailed or inappropriate questions.
 The current CBE survey focuses on seven areas of indoor environmental performance, including thermal comfort, air quality, acoustics, lighting, cleanliness, spatial layout, and office furnishings.
-It has been implemented in over 475 buildings to date, with over 51,000 individual occupant responses (as of October 2009).
+It has been implemented in over 600 buildings to date, with over 65,000 individual occupant responses (as of October 2012).
 Additional survey modules have been created to gather data on additional topics such as security, accessibility, transportation, and green building features.

 We are implementing the survey for a number of private and institutional clients on an on-going basis to build up our database of building benchmaking data.
 We have also implemented a series of surveys in LEED buildings in order to study the relative IEQ performance of these building in comparison to other buildings in the survey database.